-NOTE Do not disconnect the USB device until the " Download complete.
-Remove the USB drive. " message appears.
+NOTE Do not disconnect the USB device until the " Download complete " message appears.
 If a message appears stating that the USB device is out of space, insert a different USB device and restart the download.

 All monitored patient data may be cleared by the user.
 Touch the Clear All button and confirm to clear.